Rob-Page/networker_nmda/README.md

 4. Confirm nw and gst services are up:
 `/etc/init.d/networker status`
 `/etc/init.d/gst status`
-5. Navigate to localhost:9000 in a web browser
+5. Navigate to localhost:9000 in a web browser .
 6. Download the gconsole.jnlp by clicking the higlighted here link in "click here to start NetWorker Management Console."
-6. Open a new terminal  (NOT AS ROOT) an navigate to downloads `cd ~/Downloads` run the java nmc program by typing `javaws gconsole.jnlp`
+6. Open a new terminal  (NOT AS ROOT) an navigate to downloads `cd ~/Downloads` run the java nmc program by typing `javaws gconsole.jnlp`.
-7. Fill out user as `Administrator` and password as the password you defined while filling out the /opt/lgtonmc/bin/nmc_config
+7. Fill out user as `Administrator` and password as the password you defined while filling out the /opt/lgtonmc/bin/nmc_config.
-8. Fillout the wizard as prompted
+8. Fillout the wizard as prompted.

 ### INSTALL NMDA
 1. Confirm that Services(deamons) are running :`/etc/init.d/networker status`